Benefits of Extra Virgin Olive Oil For Health, Skin, Hair

 What Is Extra Virgin Olive Oil?

-Olive oil is extracted from olive, a nut-like fruit from olive trees.
+Olive oil is extracted from olive, a nut-like fruit of the olive trees.

-Very often we do not get the fullest health benefits of this oil as most of us unknowingly end up buying the adulterated olive oil.
+We often need the fullest benefits from this oil as most of us unknowingly buy adulterated oil.

 The characteristic traits of ‘extra virgin’ are rich aroma, distinctive taste, phenolic antioxidants, and natural fatty acids.

-Of course, this purest form of oil is a lot more expensive than the regular refined olive oils.
+Of course, this purest oil is much more expensive than regular refined olive oils.

 Nutrients In Extra Virgin Olive Oil

 The major portion of the fat contained in this oil is monounsaturated fat.
-It is highly resistant to heat and not damageable by heat up to 180 Degree Celsius temperature.
+It is highly resistant to heat and not damageable by heat up to 180 degrees Celsius.
 Even 20 hours of constant heating may not damage this oil.

 Processing Of Extra Virgin Olive Oil